Youth (Citizen album): Release

-In March and April 2013, the group supported the Story So Far and Man Overboard on their co-headlining US tour, dubbed The Suppy Nation Tour.
+In March and April 2013, the group supported The Story So Far and Man Overboard on their co-headlining US tour, dubbed The Suppy Nation Tour.
 On April 22, Youth was announced for release, revealing its artwork.
 On May 13, "The Summer" was made available for streaming.
 In addition, the album's track listing was revealed.
 On May 20, a video of behind-the-scenes footage during recording was posted online.
 On May 29, "Roam the Room" was released as a free download via Alternative Press.
 Due to Youth leaking, the group made the album available for download on June 4 for $5.
-It was formerly released on June 11 through Run for Cover.
+It was formally released on June 11 through Run for Cover.
 On the same day, a music video was released for "The Summer".

 Youth received a UK release on July 14.
 Following this, the group embarked on a UK tour with Diamond Youth and Headroom.
 In October, the group performed at The Fest.
 In November and December, the band went on tour with Polar Bear Club, Diamond Youth and Sainthood Reps.
 On December 4, a music video was released for "How Does It Feel", directed by Rob Soucy.
 In March and April 2014, the group supported The Wonder Years on their North American headlining tour.
 The following month, the group appeared at Skate and Surf festival.
 In September and October, the band went on a headlining US tour with support from You Blew It!, Hostage Calm, Praise and True Love.
 The tour included an appearance at Riot Fest.
 On October 6, a music video was released for "Figure You Out".
 Directed by Ryan Mackfall, it was filmed during their UK tour.